MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 Ensure that technical security professionals have time set aside for self-paced training on how to secure cloud assets.
 While not always feasible, provide access to formal training with an experienced instructor and hands-on labs.

 > [!IMPORTANT]
-> Identity protocols are critical to access control in the cloud but often not prioritized in on-premises security.
+> Identity protocols are critical for access control in the cloud, but often not prioritized in on-premises security.
 Security teams must focus on developing familiarity with these protocols and logs.

 Microsoft provides extensive resources to help technical professionals ramp up their capabilities.
 These resources include: